 As per federal law, UTRGV is required to annually disclose statistical data on all fires that occur in On-Campus Student Housing facilities.
 Listed below are the non-emergency numbers to call to report fires that have already been extinguished in On-Campus Student Housing.
-If you are not sure whether the University Police Department is aware of such a fire, use one of these numbers to report it.
+If you are not sure whether University Police is aware of such a fire, use one of these numbers to report it.